New York City Police Department corruption and misconduct: Central Park jogger case

 Five black and one Latino boys, 14 to 16 years old, were coerced by NYPD officers into falsely confessing to a woman's Central Park assault and rape.
+The police allegedly threatened and slapped one of the suspects.
 The six males were vindicated in 2002, five of whom equally shared a $40 million 2014 lawsuit settlement.

 75th Precinct cocaine ring scandal

 In May 1992, five current and one retired NYPD officers were arrested and charged with trafficking drugs from Brooklyn into Long Island.
 Two of the officers were partners at the 75th Precinct, whilst the other officers were from the 73rd Precinct.

 Prosecutors alleged that one of the officers arrested, Michael Dowd, knew when he was under surveillance and may have benefited from tips from department investigators.
 How Dowd may have managed, for some time, to evade investigation became a subject of inquiry by the Mollen Commission.
 Officer Kenny Eurell, who also was one of the officers arrested at the same time as Dowd, tape-recorded Dowd plotting an elaborate plan to skip bail.
 His bail was revoked and later Dowd was convicted of racketeering and conspiracy to distribute narcotics and served 12 years in prison.

 In 2014, a documentary was released, The Seven Five, detailing Michael Dowd's career with the NYPD.